vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Install-VcfCertificate.md

 ### -esxi

-Switch to indicate that the certificate is to be installed on an ESXi host.
+Switch to indicate that the certificate is to be installed on an ESX host.

 ```yaml
 Type: SwitchParameter